FedRAMP/docs/docs/fedramp-security-inbox.md

 !!! info "Effective Date(s) & Overall Applicability for 20x"
       - **Required** (Phase 2 Pilot)
-      - Phase 1 pilot authorizations have one year from authorization to fully address this policy but must demonstrate continuous quarterly progress.
+      - Phase 1 pilot authorizations have one year from authorization to fully address this process but must demonstrate continuous quarterly progress.
-      - Phase 2 Pilot participants must demonstrate significant progress towards addressing this policy prior to submission for authorization review.
+      - Phase 2 Pilot participants must demonstrate significant progress towards addressing this process prior to submission for authorization review.

 FedRAMP must have a reliable way to directly contact security and compliance staff operating all FedRAMP Authorized cloud service offerings without tracking individual contacts or maintaining provider-specific logins to customer support portals.
 These requirements for a FedRAMP Security Inbox apply to all cloud service providers to ensure this direct reliable path remains open, especially in the event of critical security issues.